 - Am I getting the nutrients needed for the production of my thyroid hormones?

-- If I am getting the nutrients, why am I not absorbing them?
+- If I am getting the nutrients, am I not absorbing them?

 - Am I taking on too much and exhausting my bodily reserves (adrenal fatigue)?

-- Do I have enough down time to help relax my nervous system?
+- Do I have enough downtime to relax my nervous system?

-- Am I getting adequate sleep to rejuvenate my endocrine system and body?
+- Am I getting adequate sleep to rejuvenate my endocrine system and body as a whole?